 Among the daily disposables available, the Acuvue Moist is a good option.
 This lens comes with added wetting features, according to the manufacturer, which can make the lens more comfortable to wear.
 Those who struggle with traditional contacts, as they seem drying or irritating, might appreciate these features.

 Other Forms of Disposable Lenses

-These lenses do require patient compliance, as you'll need to wash your hands and disinfect the lenses.
-Often, you'll need to disinfect those lenses daily, and you might not have lenses that are safe for you to wear while you sleep through the night or nap during the day.
+These lenses do require patient compliance, as you will need to wash your hands and disinfect the lenses.
+Often, you will need to disinfect those lenses daily, and you might not have lenses that are safe for you to wear while you sleep through the night or nap during the day.
 Consumers who know they will not keep up with this routine may not appreciate these lenses.

 Among this category of lenses, we like the Acuvue Vita.
 According to the manufacturer, this form of lens is designed to be worn for a month before replacement, and each lens comes with a special technology that enhances the sensation of wetness.
 That can lead to added comfort, especially for those with dry eyes or other sensitivities.

 The lenses in your eyes gradually lose their ability to focus on objects from far to near as you age.
 This condition is called presbyopia, or farsightedness.
 You also find it difficult to read words up close.